-During 2000, the board of directors held 4 regular meetings and 1 special meeting.
-Each of our directors attended all of the meetings, including committee meetings.
+During 2001, the board of directors held 5 regular meetings.
+Each of our directors, other than Mr. Kinder, attended at least 75% of the meetings, including committee meetings.

 The board has standing audit, executive compensation, finance and benefits and corporate governance committees.
 In addition, the board may from time to time form special committees to consider particular matters that arise.